We are often asked for advice on where to stay in Penzance, so we have put together a handy guide.

 The Sail Loft Lookout - PenzanceLocated right on the quayside, this apartment holds bundles of history and a view.
 The sea once came right to the side of this building.
 Boats would offload goods right through what are now lovely big windows.
 With beautiful wooden floors, comfy beds and room for friends or family to tag along – this makes a lovely self-catered option!

 The Artist Residence - PenzanceWhile we don’t know of anyone who has stayed here (yet), we had to include it for its lovely decor (pictured above)!
 We can however vouch for the lovely beer garden and bar downstairs.
-Even if you don’t stay here it’s worth popping in for a drink at The Barn.
+Even if you don’t stay here it’s worth popping in for a drink.

 Warwick House - PenzanceA lovely B&B right on the sea front – perfect for evening walks along the prom.
 If you are up and out early, you’ll spot all the brave grannies going for a sea swim in their cozzies – whatever the weather!